‘They welcome us’: Diverse running clubs attract more to sport

 The group then takes a moment to remember those who came before them: ancestors; enslaved people who ran from those who enslaved them; Mr. Arbery, who was killed while on a run.
 “We run because they can’t,” Mr. Davis says to the group.
 For these athletes, it’s more than what happens on the pavement, it’s everything that they carry with them long after the cool down.

-About an hour and a half later, as the runners return to the starting point, a young girl in a bright red shirt, Sekai Boyd, is sprinting with her father Jason beside her as she finishes her 5-mile loop.
+About an hour and a half later, as the runners return to the starting point, a young girl in a bright red shirt, Sekai Boyd, is sprinting with her father, Jason, beside her as she finishes her 5-mile loop.
 Loud applause erupts from the sidewalk as the group cheers her on.
 No one is louder than Ms. Burke – not even Sekai’s brothers who are watching their father struggle to keep up, a broad grin stretched across his face.

 As the young girl crosses the finish line, arms raised in victory, Ms. Burke exclaims, “That’s it!
 There goes the next generation!”